IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“The general struggle for existence of animate beings is not a struggle for raw materials – these, for organisms, are air, water and soil, all abundantly available – nor for energy which exists in plenty in any body in the form of heat, but a struggle for negative entropy, which becomes available through the transition of energy from the hot sun to the cold earth.”

+>“Was it a god who wrote these lines…” [After seeing Maxwell's equations for the first time]

 ― <a href="https://en.wikipedia.org/wiki/Ludwig_Boltzmann" target="_blank">Ludwig Boltzmann</a>

+>“There is no Heaven, no Swarga, no Hell, no rebirth, no reincarnation and no immortality.
+The only thing that is true is that a man is born, he lives and he dies.
+Therefore, he should live his life properly.”

+― <a href="https://en.wikipedia.org/wiki/C._V._Raman" target="_blank">C. V. Raman</a>

 >“You start with a random clump of atoms, and if you shine light on it for long enough, it should not be so surprising that you get a plant.”